notcraig/pelican-free-agent/README.md

 It utilizes the static/js/contact_me.js script and passes the form  POST data to `static/mail/contact_me.php`.
 `contact_me.php` uses curl to send the form data via sendgrid (or mandrill et al)
 #### contact_me.js
- - edit the `url:` to point to your domain
+ - edit the `url:` to point to your domain  (e.g., http://yourdomain.com/static/mail/contact_me.php)

 #### contact_me.php
  - edit the variables necessary to use sendgrid, mandrill etc.